wouter-synoptech/assessment-ronald-ossendrijver/README.md

 ## The functionality of the system
 The system works as follows:
 * It handles all parcel container xml files that are placed in the Container folder on the server.
-* Parcels will be assigned to Departments based on the Department definition file (departmentconfig.txt) on the server.
+* Parcels will be assigned to departments by means of a simple rules/workflow engine based on the Department definition file (departmentconfig.txt) on the server.
 The syntax of this definition is explained below.
 This definition also tells the system which actions a Department can perform on a parcel.
 * Performing an action (like Authorize or Handle) in the user interface will change the state of the parcel accordingly.
 * For demo purposes, the state of each parcel can be reset from the user interface after which any containers will be unpacked from scratch.
 * The locations of the department configuration file and the Container and Parcel folders are configured in the appSettings.